NeCTAR-RC/tutorials/_prereading/04-how-access.md

 **Access your trial project**

 - Everyone with an AAF email address receives a free project trial.
-When you log in to the dashboard for the first time, this activates it.
+When you log in to the dashboard for the first time, your Nectar Cloud account is created, and your project trial starts.
 You will have a small amount of resources to use in the Cloud to help decide if it's for you.
 More information about the length and size of your trial resources, can be found [here](https://support.ehelp.edu.au/support/solutions/articles/6000068044-managing-an-allocation).

 **Fill out an Allocation Request form**